What is a tendering process?

 Different types of tendering processes

-For most tender opportunities, public sector buyers will typically use one of the two main types of public sector tender procedures:
+For most tendering opportunities, public sector buyers will typically use one of two different types of public sector tender procedures.
+The main types are:

 Open tender

-Also known as the single-stage tender, this tender process is open to any interested suppliers, contractors or service providers who meet the minimum qualification criteria.
+Also known as the single-stage tender, the open tender process is open to any interested suppliers, contractors or service providers who meet the minimum qualification criteria.
 Open tenders will be publicly advertised alongside the submission deadline, and any bidder who self-assesses that they can meet the minimum eligibility thresholds can submit their tender response.
+Open tendering provides an equal opportunity to suppliers, contractors or service providers.

 Restricted tender

-Some contracting authorities will choose to employ a restricted tender process, where a limited number of bidders are permitted to submit proposals or tenders.
+Some contracting authorities will choose to employ a restricted tendering process, also known as selective tendering, where a limited number of bidders are permitted to submit proposals or tenders.
 Invitations usually follow success at the initial pre-qualification questionnaire (PQQ) or selection questionnaire (SQ) stage.

-Whilst the vast majority of public sector tenders are run under either the open or restricted procedure, under the Public Contract Regulations 2015 buyers may also follow other, less common procedures such as competitive dialogue, innovation partnership or negotiated procedures.
+Whilst the vast majority of public sector tenders are run under either the open or restricted procedure, buyers may also follow different types of tendering, like other, less common procedures such as competitive dialogue, innovation partnership or negotiated procedures.

-Executive Compass can support you throughout the tender process, helping you complete:
+Executive Compass can support you throughout the tendering process, helping you complete:

-We will help you to understand exactly what the tender process entails, what the buyer is looking for in the procurement process and the procedures you need to follow in order to submit a successful tender bid for a product or service.
+With a success rate of 85% across all projects and bids, we will help you to understand exactly what the tendering process entails, what the buyer is looking for in the procurement process and the procedures you need to follow in order to submit a successful tender bid for a product or service.

 Tender examples and references

-At the tender stage, when a buyer issues requests for proposals, you need to include examples and references to demonstrate your organisation’s capabilities.
+At the tender stage, when a buyer issues requests for proposals, you need to include examples and references to demonstrate your organisation’s capabilities as part of the procurement.
 Exemplify your use of best practices and customer support in your management of your current contracts.

 If you do not have a library of documented examples and references to use in tenders and quotations, our expert bid writers will help you create one, based around your business and your clients, to help you demonstrate your track record and capability, thereby maximising your tender score from your PQQ and tender submissions.